 “I had iv sedation last Friday and remember nothing about what happened.
 It was called ‘Twillight Sleep’.
 If i had known how well it worked i would have had it years ago!
 Felt absolutely fine afterwards although i am told i was quite confused!
 You need someone to accompany you and bring you home afterwards.”

-“i had iv sedation back in june, got 2 rotten and abcessed teeth extracted and a filling to a front tooth – remember nothing at all from the iv going in, to being aware i was in my husbands car asking for some water and telling him how i felt nothing ”
+“i had iv sedation back in june, got 2 rotten and abcessed teeth extracted and a filling to a front tooth – remember nothing at all from the iv going in, to being aware i was in my husbands car asking for some water and telling him how i felt nothing :smile:”

 “IV sedation is the best!!
 I would not hesitate to use it again if I needed to.
 They numb your hand first, then they put the IV in and before you know it you are off to sleepyland.
 I really don’t remember too much, just bits and pieces of conversations.”